The-Politico/django-foreignform/README.md

 # django-foreignform

-Define Django admin dynamic fieldsets in JSON.
+Define dynamic fieldsets for your Django admin in JSON.

 Uses Mozilla's [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) library to render a JSONSchema into dynamic fields in Django's admin and serialize those fields' values back to a native Django JSON field.

 ### Why this?

-Let's explain by an example:

-At POLITICO, we use Django to model content.
+Let's explain by an example: At POLITICO, we use Django to model content.

 Often we'll define a model that represents an individual _piece_ of content and relate that model via a foreign key to another one representing a _type_ of content.
 A common problem across those models are _types_ that require a special field to contain information about a _piece_.

 Think of a story template.
-It will have some fields in common with all other types of stories.
-A title, a byline, etc. So we define a story model that has those fields.
+It will have some fields in common with all other types of stories: a title, a byline, etc. So we define a story model that has those fields.

 We know we have different types of stories -- feature pieces, breaking news items, whatever -- and so define a story template model to group story instances by a foreign key.